Diabetic ketoacidosis (DKA) is a serious condition that affects people with type 1 diabetes, and occasionally those with type 2 diabetes.

 - passing out.

+These symptoms are sometimes referred to as a 'diabetic attack', but this can also refer to other things, such as hypoglycaemia.
 You might notice these signs developing over 24 hours but they can come on faster, especially in children or if you use a pump.
 If you spot any of these symptoms it is a sign that you need to get some medical help quickly.

 Checking ketones and blood sugar